THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Implementing a follow-up plan to assess progress and tweak the course.

 Leadership coaching is not an attempt to teach someone how to do their job.
-Rather, it is a targeted move to identify strengths and weaknesses from a fresh perspective and use them to identify and create growth opportunities.
+Instead, it is a targeted move to identify strengths and weaknesses from a fresh perspective and use them to identify and create growth opportunities.

 Want to learn more about addressing psychological blind spots in your company’s leaders?
 Check out my leadership coaching services.